mitch-keenan/konamacona.github.io/_posts/2017-12-01-headless-chrome.md

 page.on('console', (...args) => console.log('PAGE LOG:', ...args));

 // Evaluate runs the function you pass it in the context of the page
-// This would console log the url, which would then get piped back to std out await page.evaluate(() => {
+// This would console log the url, which now gets piped back to StdOut await page.evaluate(() => {
   // This is running in the browser context console.log(`url is ${location.href}`);